riatelab/magrit/docs/en/tutorials/tuto2.md

 # Tutorial - Getting started with Magrit
-# Using your own data
+# Example 2: Using Open Data from Grenoble Metropole

 We're going to create a simple thematic map with Magrit using your own data.